Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 Gives you access to dedicated forums
 Makes you a proficient professional incident responder After obtaining the eCIRv1 certification qualifies you for 40 CPE

+# The Exam Format
+First off, the interest will probably be with the "What is the certification exam like" or "what do I get out of the exam"

+I have done a practical hands on exam on offensive security and a multiple choice exam for offensive security.
+I learned, applied and retained much more in a practical exam.

 ## What I learned from the course
 This is NOT an exhaustive description